Hearing Tests For Kids

 • Appearing inattentive and prone to daydreaming

-As well as diagnostic hearing assessments for children, DWM Audiology work closely with you and your child to provide:
+As well as diagnostic hearing assessments for children, DWM Audiology can support your child with abnormal sound intolerance by providing Hyperacusis and Misophonia evaluation and management.

 Central Auditory Processing Disorder (CAPD)